Language and Page Formatting Options

 /etc/selinux/configfile because this can result in memory leaks and race conditions causing kernel panics.
 Instead, disable SELinux by adding the

-selinux=0parameter to the kernel command line Changing SELinux modes at boot time
+selinux=0parameter to the kernel command line.
+For more information, see Changing SELinux modes at boot time.

 6.5.
 Switching SELinux modes in the RHEL 8 web console